orionrobots/CnCNotes/_posts/2014-02-07-real-test-new-plan-disaster.md

 I powered up the spindle - leaving it on the lowest setting, and then it stopped turning at all.
 Then smoke - the horrible smell of burning electronics.

 Disconnect the PC, then the power and turn it all off.
-Somehow the spindle had blown something - perhaps the very slow speed had meant it wasn't turning and was current shunting.
+Somehow the spindle had blown something - perhaps the slow speed means it wasn't turning and was current shunting.
 It had blown a fuse in the main board, and replacing that still didn't get the spindle going.
 The steppers and their controllers seem fine.

 I now need some other way to control the spindle - or to replace that power board.
 Time to take a little break and think - I can always solder together that shield too.